PatrykNamyslak/PHP-URL-Shortener/README.md

 <h2>💖Like my work?</h2>

-Please make sure to give this repo a star! and if you have the time please consider sending some feedback here.
+Please make sure to give this repo a star! and if you have the time please consider sending some <a href="https://patl.ink/feedback/" target="_blank">feedback</a>.